Before You Start

 Wearing the Mask

-- Insert a filter (coffee filter, HEPA filter, vacuum cleaner bag pieces, even folded up paper toweling if that’s what you’ve got, but NOT anything made of fiber glass).
+- Optional: Insert a filter (coffee filter, HEPA filter, vacuum cleaner bag pieces, even folded up paper toweling if that’s what you’ve got, but NOT anything made of fiber glass).

 - Bend the wire so that it fits snuggly around your nose.